X-C3LL/x-c3ll.github.io/_posts/2018-06-30-PAM-backdoor-DNS.md

 Compile (`gcc pam_fucked.c -shared -fPIC pam_fucked.so`), stop the SSH daemon and relaunch it with LD_PRELOAD=/../module/location.../.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 The use of LD_PRELOAD has few negative side effects, like the needed of restart the daemon, so it can generate other kind of events that can alert the Blue Team.
-In the other hand, if you are going to restart a critical service as SSH you must operate from a point outside of SSH (maybe a reverse shell) and keep an eye to avoid to terminate the current sessions __:)__.
+In the other hand, if you are going to restart a critical service as SSH you must operate from a point outside of SSH (maybe a reverse shell) and keep an eye to avoid terminating  the current sessions __:)__.

 ## 0x03 Communcation with C&C